*all rates current as of May 28, 2019

 What is a savings account?

-A savings account is simply a bank account that pays you interest on the money that you deposit in the account.
-Unlike guaranteed investment certificates (GICs), savings accounts allow you to have access to your money at any time, making them a great vehicle for emergency fund savings.
+A savings account is a bank account that pays you interest on account deposits.
+Unlike guaranteed investment certificates (GICs), savings accounts allow access to your money at any time, making them an excellent vehicle for emergency fund savings.
 However, unlike chequing accounts, savings accounts are not meant to be used for day-to-day transactions.
 Depending on the type of savings account you choose, your number of daily transactions can be limited.
+Ultimately, the purpose of a savings account is to keep money parked in there for an extended amount of time.

 There are many different types of savings accounts available to Canadians.
-The basic (and most known) savings account is a high-interest savings account (HISA).
+The most commonly used savings account is a high-interest savings account (HISA).
 As its name suggests, a high-interest rate offers high interest on the funds invested in the savings account.
 These accounts are available to Canadians who reached the age of maturity in their respective provinces.
-The number of monthly transactions included relies heavily on the type of financial institution chosen.
-Other examples of savings accounts include youth savings accounts, savings accounts for seniors, and registered savings accounts like a TFSA and RRSP.
-This post is focusing on the best high-interest savings accounts in Canada.
+The number of monthly transactions included relies heavily on the financial institution.
+Other examples of savings accounts include youth savings accounts, savings accounts for seniors, and registered savings accounts like a Tax-Free Savings Account (TFSA) or a Registered Retirement Savings Account (RRSP).

-You can compare and choose from the drop-down list below.
+You can compare the best rates in Canada on high-interest savings accounts using the drop-down list below.

 Best High-Interest Savings Accounts in Canada 2019 (View All)